recommenders-team/recommenders/SETUP.md

 Another way is to build a docker image and use the functions inside a [docker container](#setup-guide-for-docker).

-Another alternative is to run all the recommender utilities directly from a local copy of the source code.
-This requires installing all the necessary dependencies from Anaconda and PyPI.
-For instructions on how to do this, see [this guide](conda.md).

 ## Setup for Making a Release

 The process of making a new release and publishing it to [PyPI](https://pypi.org/project/recommenders/) is as follows: